satra/NiPyPe-Paper/nipype_paper.rst

 parallel hardware configurations (multicore, clusters, clouds and supercomputers).

-Methods sections in published articles are inadequate for reproducing results.
-A typical neuroimaging analysis involves several different algorithms with different parameter choices.
-However, very few publications contain necessary information (e.g., data, scripts, computer code) to reproduce results (however, see current manuscript submission policies for Science and PNAS).
-Accurately reproducing the results of a study without such details is almost impossible.
-Furthermore, with a lack of standards for review, there is significant variability in the review process for screening of the appropriateness of algorithms used for various processing steps.
-For example, it is still common to see the use of SPM’s normalization even though the authors themselves point to more accurate options for normalization.

-In-depth knowledge of neuroimaging analysis algorithms is limited to few individuals.
-While several analysis packages implement all “procedures” necessary to perform a particular analyses (e.g., doing a group fMRI study), the details of the implementation are, however, different.
-For example, SPM uses isotropic smoothing and FSL performs anisotropic smoothing based on the distribution of local voxel intensities.
-While a potential user (a cognitive neuroscientist) would like to freely combine processing steps from different packages to obtain an optimal workflow, such operational details are often not available within a laboratory knowledgebase.
-Thus, the diversity of software solutions in neuroimaging field results in a steep learning curve and high training costs.

 Current solutions

 One attempt to address some of these issues has resulted in the SPM